by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: at the level of the pain threshold (first sensation of discomfort)

 The video shows the PIR protocol for the piriformis muscle.
 The white arrows indicate the direction of pressure during the contraction-against-resistance part of PIR.
-Please notice in the video that during the passive stretching, the practitioner pushes the patient’s (right) knee to the opposite (left) shoulder.
+Please notice in the video that the practitioner pushes the patient’s (right) knee to the opposite (left) shoulder during the passive stretching.
 At the same time, the practitioner stabilizes the pelvis with the left hand, pushing it down against the table.
 This makes the stretch more efficient.
-If the patient has active Sciatica, apply contraction-against-resistance, as well as passive stretching, only within his or her comfort level.
+If the patient has active Sciatica, apply contraction-against-resistance and passive stretching only within his or her comfort level.

 c.
 Postisometric Muscular Relaxation